Janekk/ReactDotNetBrowserify/README.md

 ## Information

-A sample of how to use [React.js integration for ASP.NET MVC](http://reactjs.net/) together with [Browserify bundles](http://browserify.org/) and take advantage of both technologies.
+A sample of how to use [ASP.NET MVC + React.js integration](http://reactjs.net/) together with [Browserify bundles](http://browserify.org/) and take advantage of both technologies.

 ## Features

-- Use [npm](https://www.npmjs.org/) packages for external JS dependencies;
+* Script and content packages are managed by [npm](https://www.npmjs.org/);
-- Write modular Javascript code Node.js style
+* Write modular JS code, Node.js style, thanks to Browserify
-- In case of [server-side rendering of React components](http://reactjs.net/guides/server-side-rendering.html) it is possible to define a Browserify bundle for the server.
-Such bundle requires only listing of used components **without having to list their dependencies**.
+* When [rendering React components on the server-side](http://reactjs.net/guides/server-side-rendering.html) you only need to list the relevant components, **without having to list their dependencies**.
 Dependency resolution relies on the npm module resolution algorithm implemented in Browserify.
 This makes the configuration of server-side bundle simplier.
-- Define build tasks for scripts and content in [Gulp.js](http://gulpjs.com/) build system
+* Build tasks for scripts and content are configured in [Gulp.js](http://gulpjs.com/) build system

 ## Requirements

 In order to build project you'll need to have installed:

-- Visual Studio (project was created in VS2013 Web Express)
+* Visual Studio (project was created in VS2013 Web Express)
-- Node.js
+* Node.js
-- npm
+* npm

 ## Quick Start